pragtical/pragtical.github.io/docs/api/globals.md

 Renderer backend selection can be overridden at startup with:
 `PRAGTICAL_RENDERER=surface|sdlrenderer|sdlgpu`.

+Settings \> Core \> Graphics \> Renderer saves a preference in `USERDIR/renderer`.
+The file contains `surface`, `sdlrenderer`, or `sdlgpu`; surrounding whitespace is ignored.
+Missing, unreadable, or invalid files use the compiled-in default.
+A non-empty `PRAGTICAL_RENDERER` takes precedence over the saved preference.
+Selecting Default removes the file.
+Changes require closing and reopening Pragtical, not the in-process restart command.
+Backend fallback still applies;
+`renwindow:get_renderer_info()` reports the actual backend in use.

 When using the `sdlgpu` backend, GPU device selection can be influenced with:
 `PRAGTICAL_SDLGPU_POWER=auto|low|high`.
 The default `auto` mode tries the low-power GPU first, then high-performance